Web Site of Robert John Morton

 The Geographic Information database holds information about cities and geographic features and is compiled by city authorities and specialist database builders.
 Because of its size, and because it does not need to be updated by the airline operator, it is supplied on compact optical disk.

 The other kind of 'software' is the CD-based audio-visual commentaries.
-They are in effect short films or documentaries and are produced by video production people.
+They are short films or documentaries and are produced by video production people.
 They also are supplied on optical disk in a format allowing them to be 'played back' through a 'window' on a PC screen.

 The ground transponder stations are run by the municipal authorities of participating cities.
 The basic configuration of a ground transponder station is shown below: